rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `corners_unwarp()`, which appears in lines 18 through 53 in the  3rd code cell of the IPython [notebook](./Advanced-Lane-Detection.ipynb) .
 The `corners_unwarp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+I chose the hardcoded source and destination points in the following manner:

-First I took `straight_lines1.jpg` image from the test_images folder, using gimp software, located the point of the road lanes (trapezoid shape) as given in src.
+First I took `straight_lines1.jpg` image from the test_images folder, using gimp imaging software, located the point of the road lanes (trapezoid shape) as given in src.
 Since the warped image should be rectangle, I've used the points in `src` to construct `dst`  as given blo0w.

 ```python
 src = np.float32([ [525,500], [764,500],  [1040,680], [261,680]])